Leyden, Massachusetts: Government

 Leyden employs the open town meeting form of government, and is led by a board of selectmen and an administrative assistant.
-Leyden has its own police and fire departments, as well as a library connected to the regional library network.
+Leyden has its own fire department as well as a library connected to the regional library network.
+Police services are provided by Bernardston Police Department.
 The nearest hospital, Franklin Medical Center, is in neighboring Greenfield, as are most of the nearest state services.

-On the state level, Leyden is represented in the Massachusetts House of Representatives as part of the Second Berkshire district, represented by Paul Mark, which covers central Berkshire County, as well as portions of Hampshire and Franklin Counties.
-In the Massachusetts Senate, the town is part of the Hampshire and Franklin district, represented by Stan Rosenberg, which includes most of eastern Franklin County and much of eastern Hampshire County.
+After redistricting in 2023, Leyden is represented in the Massachusetts House of Representatives as part of the First Franklin district, represented by Natalie Blais.
+In the Massachusetts Senate, the town is part of the Hampshire, Franklin and Worcester district, represented by Joanne Comerford.
+Leyden is part of the Eighth Massachusetts Governor's Council district and is represented by Tara Jacobs.
 The town is patrolled by the Second (Shelburne Falls) Station of Troop "B" of the Massachusetts State Police.

 On the national level, Leyden is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, by Richard Neal.
 John Olver of Amherst who represented the town in the House from June 1991 to January 2013, retired when redistricting placed him and Rep. Neal in the same district.
 Massachusetts is represented in the United States Senate by senior Senator Elizabeth Warren (D) and junior Senator Ed Markey (D), who won a special election in June 2013 to fill the seat vacated by Secretary of State John Kerry.